rehandaphedar/friends.txt/README.md

 # Websites

 For a list of websites with friends.txt files, see [websites.txt](https://git.sr.ht/~rehandaphedar/friends.txt/tree/main/item/websites.txt).
 Create a patch to add your own website.

+# Limitations

+- It assumes that each entity/person owns a unique domain.